illuminatisx/r4n-wiki/monuments/launch-site.md

 ### Bradley APC Loot
 - When destroyed, the Bradley drops 3-4 crates with high-tier weapons, armor and components
 - **Warning**: Destroying Bradley requires launcher weapons and attracts significant attention
+- **Warning**: When Bradley gets damaged, it will spawn multiple heavily armed guards

 ## Scientists and NPCs